DP-3T/dp3t-sdk-android/README.md

 * Android Demo App: [dp3t-app-android](https://github.com/DP-3T/dp3t-app-android)
 * iOS Demo App: [dp3t-app-ios](https://github.com/DP-3T/dp3t-app-ios)
 * Backend SDK: [dp3t-sdk-backend](https://github.com/DP-3T/dp3t-sdk-backend)

-## Work in Progress
-The DP3T-SDK for Android contains alpha-quality code only and is not yet complete.
-It has not yet been reviewed or audited for security and compatibility.
-We are both continuing the development and have started a security review.
-This project is truly open-source and we welcome any feedback on the code regarding both the implementation and security aspects.
-This repository contains the open prototype SDK, so please focus your feedback for this repository on implementation issues.

 ## Further Documentation
 The full set of documents for DP3T is at https://github.com/DP-3T/documents.
 Please refer to the technical documents and whitepapers for a description of the implementation.